 - Electrical appliances must conform to the following:

-• Irons may be used with ironing boards only;
+- Irons may be used with ironing boards only; and

 - Cooking in residence hall rooms is limited to the following appliances, which may only be used for their intended purpose: electric grills not exceeding 760 watts, sealed unit coffee makers and popcorn poppers, hot pots, crock pots, toasters or toaster ovens, and compact microwave ovens (1.0 cubic feet maximum capacity and 700 watt maximum power).
 Students must not leave items unattended while cooking.